 Find out what factors tend to make you feel more depressed.
 Keeping a journal can help with this.
-On days when you are feeling extra sad or anxious – write down things you’ve done recently, how you were feeling, conversations you had, medications you’ve been taking, what the weather was like, etc. Postpartum depression triggers are different for everyone.
+On days when you are feeling extra sad or anxious – write down things you’ve done recently, how you were feeling, conversations you had, medications you’ve been taking, what the weather was like, and so on.
+Postpartum depression triggers can be different for everyone.

 Eliminate the problem